Modeling the Data-Generating Process is Necessary for Out-of-Distribution Generalization: Generalization under Multi-Attribute Shifts

 \begin{restatable}{theorem}{xcnec} Consider a causal DAG $\mathcal{G}$ over $\langle \vecX_c, \vecX, \vecA, Y \rangle$ and a corresponding generated dataset $(\vecx_i, \veca_i, y_i)_{i=1}^{n}$, where $\vecX_c$ is unobserved.
 Assume that graph $\mathcal{G}$ has the following property: $\vecX_c$ is defined as the set of all parents of $Y$ ($\vecX_c \rightarrow Y$); and $\vecX_c, \vecA$ together cause $\vecX$ ($\vecX_c \rightarrow \vecX$, and $\vecA \rightarrow \vecX$).
 The graph may have any other edges (see, e.g., DAG in Figure~\ref{fig:main_fig_mnist}(b)).
 Let $\mathcal{P}_\mathcal{G}$ be the set of distributions consistent with graph $\mathcal{G}$, obtained by changing $P(\vecA|Y)$ but not $P(Y|\vecX_c)$.
 Then the conditional independence constraints satisfied by $\vecX_c$ are necessary for a (cross-entropy) risk-invariant predictor over $\mathcal{P}_\mathcal{G}$.
 That is, if a predictor for $Y$ does not satisfy any of these constraints, then there exists a data distribution $P'\in \mathcal{P}_\mathcal{G}$ such that predictor's risk will be higher than its risk in other distributions. \end{restatable}

 Thus, given a causal DAG, using \textit{d}-separation on $\vecX_c$ and observed variables, we can derive the correct regularization constraints to be applied on $\phi$.
 This yields a general principle to learn a risk-invariant predictor.
 We use it to theoretically explain the inconsistent results of existing DG algorithms (Sec.~\ref{sec: fixed_constraint_failure}) and to propose an Out-of-Distribution generalization algorithm \cacm (Sec.~\ref{sec:cacm}).
+Note that constraints from \cacm are necessary but not sufficient as $\vecX_c$ is not identifiable.